auNLP/mdwikiNLP/classroom_materials/class_03/class_03.md

    - Make sure you are familiar with pandas dataframes, e.g. using [learnpython.org](https://www.learnpython.org/en/Pandas_Basics)
  - Recommended:
    - Download and set up [Kite](https://www.kite.com)
+   - Turn on [format on save](https://code.visualstudio.com/updates/v1_49#_only-format-modified-text), which auto format you code when saved
    - If you find your python skills challenged I would recommend watching [this video](https://www.youtube.com/watch?v=rfscVS0vtbw) or looking into [this free book](https://automatetheboringstuff.com)
  - Optional:
    - read up on state-of-the-art Tokenization and implement it (see section).
 It is not that hard.